 This is a very simplified overview and description of the relationship of BAS components, but it gives us a useful foundation for understanding the complexity of integrating a new component, such as an HVAC unit, into a BAS.

 One of the most important considerations in effectively integrating an HVAC system into your BAS is the communication protocol of the HVAC system.
 Systems that use one of the open communications protocols are easier to integrate into a retrofit project or include in an effective, scalable new construction design.

 As HVAC technology and design continue to become more sophisticated, it is also important that the BAS can make effective use of the different kinds of data your HVAC system is collecting and using to operate its subsystems.
 This is where a BAS integrator like Brady can help you see the real possibilities for gains in efficiency and energy cost savings.

 Integration and Control Systems For Your Needs

-Brady has been a leading HVAC service and parts supplier in the southeast for over 50 years.
+Brady has been a leading HVAC service and parts supplier for over 50 years.
 Our expertise has expanded as technologies and the needs of our clients progress.
 Understanding and servicing BAS and integration issues has been one of our main focuses since BAS began to be more widely used in the late ‘70s.

 One of our most innovative offerings is CONNECT by Brady.
 This is a technology and service package that delivers comprehensive information directly to you.
 Our expert team gathers and analyzes data from your BAS, lighting, energy metering, HVAC, and other systems to make effective building management decisions.
 Our technicians can install a CONNECT device in less than an hour.